jeremysb1/website/README.md

-# A Jeremy Website
+# Jeremy's Website

-What in the world is a Jeremy Website?
+What in the world is Jeremy's Website?

-Glad you asked.
+I'm glad you asked.

 It's a website that will probably hurt your feelings because you don't have one just like it.